 - James Luceno's Cloak of Deception has The Tipsy Mynock.

 - Michael Stackpole's Dark Tide II: Ruin features The Violet Viska on Garos IV.

 - The poem and drinking-song Altassyrisches by 19th-century poet Viktor von Scheffel is much better known by its first words "Im Schwarzen Walfisch zu Askalon" ("In the 'Black Whale' in Ascalon").

 - The backstory of A Song of Ice and Fire has the Clanking Dragon, named for a multi-piece iron dragon sign that had a habit of clanking in the wind.
-After Robert's Rebellion and the fall of the Targaryen dynasty (whose sigil was a dragon), the sign was taken down, and it's now known only as "the inn at the crossroads."
+During the Blackfire rebellion the sign was taken down as the black iron of the sign resembled the black dragon sygil of the rebelling Blackfires and the local lord was a Targarian loyalist.
+After that it was called The River Inn, until the river moved and is now known as "the inn at the crossroads."

 - Dungeons & Dragons